kragen/dercuano/intro.md

 Many of the dates are only approximate.

+### Dercuano is not a scholarly work ###

+One of the distinguishing features of scholarly work, as currently understood, is that it is consciously situated with regard to the existing state of knowledge: it is aware of the state of the art;
+builds on its successes (rather than falling victim to known pitfalls); it explicitly describes how it relates to that existing knowledge, declaring which pieces of its foundation are sourced from existing work and what its novel contributions are; and it gives credit to existing scholarly work.

+By and large, I appreciate these values, and I would like to do work that practices them.
+Sometimes, in the past, I have.
+Dercuano is not that work.
+It is full of cases where I rediscovered known ideas (sometimes incorrectly) and cases where I think something is true, due to other people’s previous work, but I don’t remember who demonstrated it, or in many cases, precisely what they demonstrated.
+In many cases there’s existing work in a field that I haven’t done the work to understand; often I find that attempting to rederive such work from first principles is the best way for me to understand it, and much of Dercuano consists of such attempts.
+This is not due to malice, but simply because doing scholarly work properly is a lot of effort, and I haven’t done that work, and in fact I’ve given up on ever doing it for most of the notes in Dercuano.
+From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that seem promising and merit further investigation, which could lead to scholarly work, rather than scholarly work itself.

 ### Size and public-domain dedication ###

 On 2019-06-10 as I write this, the Dercuano tarball is 2.8 megabytes